projectaki/projectaki/README.md

 if I want a nodejs backend, then NestJs has definitely been my favourite for its strong similarity with Angular.
 I am also very interested in the cloud, and CI/CD pipelines.

-On a personal note, I love dogs.
-I enjoy doing all kinds of sports, mainly football.
-I also find it important to spend time with friends.

 ## Technologies 💻

 ![Angular](https://img.shields.io/badge/-Angular-dd1b16?logo=angular&logoColor=black&style=flat)